Writing KML with Basic Styling

 3. Style Points

-Point features are points of interest that have a location but not size, such as mountain peaks or historical markers.
+Point features are locations of interest that have a specific point, but not a defined size, such as mountain peaks or historical markers.
 In KML, point features are assigned an icon as a map symbol.
 FME includes a set of built-in icons specifically designed for KML format translations and viewing.
 Add a KMLStyler to the canvas and connect it to the KMLPropertySetter_2.
-In the parameters, expand Icon then click on the ellipsis next to Name.
-You can select which ever icon you wish, but we will be using C2.
-We can leave the rest of parameters as the default.
+In the parameters, expand the Icon, then click on the ellipsis next to Name.
+You can select whichever icon you wish, but we will be using C2.
+We can leave the rest of the parameters as the default.

 kmlstyler-nests.jpg